IBM/mt-rag-benchmark/corpora/README.md

 Our benchmark is built on document corpora from 4 domains: ClapNQ, Cloud, FiQA and Govt.
 ClapNQ and FiQA are existing corpora from QA/IR datasets, while Govt and Cloud are new corpora assembled specifically for this benchmark.

+We provide two versions of the corpus, `document_level` and `passage_level`. `document_level` has the original document level offsets and `passage_level` provides the offsets we used during ingestion of the corpus.
+We *strongly* recommend you use the `passage_level` version of the corpus for all experiments to align with our experiments and reference passages.

 > [!IMPORTANT]
 > Download and uncompress the files to use the corpora.